Muhammad Abu Zahra

-Muhammad Abu Zahra (محمد أبو زهرة; 1898–1974) was an Egyptian public intellectual and an influential Hanafi jurist.
+Muhammad Abu Zahra (Note: محمد أبو زهرة) (1898–1974) was an Egyptian Islamic scholar and influential Hanafi jurist.
 He occupied a number of positions; he was a lecturer of Islamic law at Al-Azhar University and a professor at Cairo University.
 He was also a member of the Islamic Research Academy.
 His works include Abu Hanifa, Malik and al-Shafi'i.

 Biography

 Abu Zahra was born on March 29, 1898, in El-Mahalla El-Kubra, the second largest city in the Nile Delta.
 In 1913, he completed high school and enrolled in the Ahmadi Madrasa in Tanta.
 In 1916, he scored highest on the entry examination for the judiciary institute in the Gharbia Governorate despite being several years younger and less experienced than his colleagues.
 Having been rooted in traditional Azharite education, and never having studied in Europe or in Egyptian Westernized schools, Abu Zahra has been criticized by Orientalists as having a superficial grasp of Western methods.

 He taught at al-Azhar's faculty of theology and later, as Professor of Islamic law at Cairo University.
 Between 1933 and 1942, he taught courses on the history of religions, denominations and sects at Azhar, during which time his lectures on comparative religion and Christianity were given, though the latter were not published until 1965.

 His books include biographies of Abū Ḥanīfa, Malik ibn Anas, Al-Shafi'i, Ahmad ibn Hanbal, Zayd ibn Ali, Ali ibn al-Husayn Zayn al-'Abidin, Ja'far as-Sadiq, Dawud al-Zahiri, Ibn Hazm and Ibn Taymiyyah, as well as works on personal status, endowments (waqf), property, and crime and punishment in Islamic law.